Sphere

-The sphere is a fundamental object in many fields of mathematics.
+The sphere is a fundamental surface in many fields of mathematics.
 Spheres and nearly-spherical shapes also appear in nature and industry.
 Bubbles such as soap bubbles take a spherical shape in equilibrium.
 The Earth is often approximated as a sphere in geography, and the celestial sphere is an important concept in astronomy.
 Manufactured items including pressure vessels and most curved mirrors and lenses are based on spheres.
 Spheres roll smoothly in any direction, so most balls used in sports and toys are spherical, as are ball bearings.